-If you inform your council of your change of address before 11 February 2022, the School Admissions Team will be able to take this into account when preferences are being considered.
-If you change your address after 11 February 2022 and this means that you wish to change your preferences you will need to contact your council to find out what to do next.
+If you inform your council of your change of address before 11 February 2024, the School Admissions Team will be able to take this into account when preferences are being considered.
+If you change your address after 11 February 2024 and this means that you wish to change your preferences you will need to contact your council to find out what to do next.

-Tick to confirm that you

-have completed the actions

-stated in this stage

-Tick if not applicable
+Tick to confirm that you have completed the actions stated in this stage Tick if not applicable

-preference criteria rank school status 1st religious 150 Lambeth School A pending 2nd distance 90 Lambeth School B pending distance 3rd 50 Lambeth school C offered 4th 10 Croydon school X declined sibling 5th medical/social 15 declined Merton school Y criteria are shown for illustration purposes, more factors, such as banding may be involved.
+prefere nce criteria rank school status

+1st religious 150 Lambeth School A pending

+2nd distance 90 Lambeth School B pending

+3rd distance 50 Lambeth school C offered

+4th sibling 10 Croydon school X declined

+5th medical/social 15 Merton school Y declined

+\criteria are shown for illustration purposes, more factors, such as banding may be involved.

-Stage 8 National Offer Day - Saturday 18 April 2022
+Stage 8 National Offer Day - Tuesday 16 April 2024

-If you applied online and signed up to text messages you will receive an email and text message on the evening of 18 April 2022 informing you to log in to your admissions account and view the outcome of the application.
+If you applied online and signed up to text messages you will receive an email and text message on the evening of 16 April 2024 informing you to log in to your admissions account and view the outcome of the application.

-Only if you applied using a paper CAF will an outcome notification letter be posted out first class post on 18 April 2022.
+Only if you applied using a paper CAF will an outcome notification letter be posted out first class post on 16 April 2024.
 Details of what you can do next if e.g. your child was not offered your first preference, will be on the primary admissions page via lambeth.gov.uk/admissions and included with any letter sent.
-Some schools may also send their own offers letters to parents/carers after 18 April 2022.
+Some schools may also send their own offers letters to parents/carers after 16 April 2024.
 Responses to those letters should be made according to the school's directions.